onur-kantar/Magic-Clash/README.md

 * Boss

 ## Gameplay
 Gather your teammates in the arena and attack the enemies.
-Strengthen your team with the in-game coins you earn at the end of the game.
+Strengthen your team with the in-game coins you earn at the end of the level.

 ![](/VideosAndPhotos/Gameplay-Resized.gif)